Criticisms of Baidu: Sabotage and Spoofing

-In 2021, a netizen posted content about a column called "The Little Frog Prince Aix's TV" on Baidu Encyclopedia.
-However, the Jingxing County Media Center and a local host named Hao Guixiang stated that the content needed to be validated.

 In July 2022, the actor "Wang Junyi" was found by netizens to be fabricated, and the entry has now been deleted.

 Copyright infringement

 The US Special 301 Report criticized Baidu for providing MP3 music downloads, calling it China's most prominent music copyright infringement website.

 On June 3, 2008, Universal Music, EMI, Synso Music Entertainment, Warner Music, and several local Chinese companies issued a joint statement regarding the issue of music piracy, saying that Baidu is China's largest and most stubborn provider of pirated music, and that resolutely boycotting Baidu has become a common goal for all parties.
 They also sent letters to major advertising companies, calling on them to consider whether they should continue placing advertisements in media where piracy exists.

 Han Han filed lawsuits against Baidu over copyright issues in 2011 and 2012, and Baidu lost both cases.

 The Wikimedia Foundation and Hudong Baike have previously accused Baidu Baike of infringing copyright by using content without citing the source but have not received any response from Baidu.
 In April 2008, Baidu Chief Scientist Zhang Yiwei said that Chinese people should use the Baidu Encyclopedia and there is no reason to use Wikipedia, a service outside China.

-On the evening of November 27, 2013, CCTV-2’s Economic Half Hour broadcast a unique program titled “Online Copyright Disputes Re-emerge,” exposing the black chain of piracy among video websites such as Baidu and Qvod.
-The program reported that on November 13, Zhang Chaoyang of Sohu Video, Tencent Video, and Guangguang Media, Gu Yongqiang of Youku Tudou Video, Liu Hong of LeTV, and Wang Changtian of Guangguang Media jointly launched the “China Online Video Anti-Piracy Joint Action.”
+On the evening of November 27, 2013, CCTV-2's Economic Half Hour broadcast a unique program titled "Online Copyright Disputes Re-emerge," exposing the black chain of piracy among video websites such as Baidu and Qvod.
+The program reported that on November 13, Zhang Chaoyang of Sohu Video, Tencent Video, and Guangguang Media, Gu Yongqiang of Youku Tudou Video, Liu Hong of LeTV, and Wang Changtian of Guangguang Media jointly launched the "China Online Video Anti-Piracy Joint Action."
 The program said that Baidu and other companies provide technology for video players, and web admins on the Internet provide them with video sources.
 Baidu's behavior is to transfer the risk to the individuals who upload video content.